"When buying a guitar - Take ALL necessary precaution..."

 The third thing I do when purchasing a guitar is to hold down the strings from the second fret to the twelfth fret and see if the string length touches all the intervening frets.
 There will be a problem with craftsmanship if you have any significant variation here.

 I then check the sound of the instrument to see if it has the qualities that I'm after.
-They are: projection; quality of tone and; comfort i.e. is it the right size for me or whoever we're buying a guitar.
+They are: projection; quality of tone and; comfort i.e. is it the right size for me or whoever we're buying the guitar for?
 Children, especially younger ones, will obviously need a smaller guitar than adults, and it depends on the size of the student.
 Classical guitars usually come in half, three-quarter, five-eighth and full size.

 If you've covered all these areas when buying a guitar, you'll usually come away with a decent guitar that will last you many years of happy playing.
 If you're a more advanced player or have the money and inclination to buy something a little better, you know, that DREAM guitar, then you'll have to invest a little more time, money and testing to achieve it.

 Phew!
 Talk about attention to detail!
-I bet you didn't think buying a guitar took so much effort.
+I bet you didn't think guitar buying took so much effort.
 If you're buying a guitar of quality and it's worth the money then it's worth the time and effort to research.

 I hope this has been of help in buying a guitar.